aundsbonds/a-league-analytics/README.md

 ## Overview
 TThe A League is statistically the second youngest league by average minutes in the world  https://aleagues.com.au/news/a-league-ranked-global-youth-stats-cies-serbian-superliga-latest-news/

 This presents an opporunity for the A League to become the best league in the world for producing high quality youth prospects.
-This can benefit Australian football by generating stronger football prospects to follow the path to becoming a Socceroo, and also provide opportunity for A-League clubs to earn more lucrative transfer fees from overseas clubs - positioning Australia as an up and coming hotbed for youth football talent.
+This can benefit Australian football by generating stronger football prospects to follow the path to becoming a Socceroo, and also provide opportunity for A-League clubs to attract more lucrative transfer fees from overseas clubs which can strengthen club business models to reinvest into the game & position Australia as a leading producer of sought after youth football talent.

 This is an interactive Dash web application for analysing A-League player and team statistics, specifically for under 23 players.